Suv4o/audio-synced-transcription-player/README.md

 4. **Highlight**: Matching segments get the `active` class
 5. **Scroll**: Active segments scroll into view automatically
 6. **Click**: Clicking a segment sets audio to that timestamp

+For a detailed explanation of the implementation, check out the blog article: **[Make Your Audio Play with Real-Time Transcript Highlighting](https://www.trpkovski.com/2025/11/16/make-your-audio-play-with-real-time-transcript-highlighting)**